Toygarr/Toygarr/README.md

 ## About me
-* Long story short, I study computer engineering, and working as undergraduate researcher at Yildiz Technical University.
+* Long story short, I am studying computer engineering, and working as undergraduate researcher at Yildiz Technical University.
 Besides that, I am working as Research Engineer at Optdcom.<br />
 * Recently, I help machines understand human language.
 More developments will be here.<br/>